jakobdanieljakobs/exam/README.md

 # Hello world
 This is not my first repository
-I am studying for an exam
+I am studying for an exam which is next week